Nightmare City: Reception

-From retrospective reviews, Sight & Sound referred to the film as a "spirited, if preposterous, zombie saga" with a "deeply contrived ending".
+From retrospective reviews, Sight and Sound referred to the film as a "spirited, if preposterous, zombie saga" with a "deeply contrived ending".
 John Kenneth Muir, in his review of 1980s horror cinema, referred to Nightmare City as a "cobbled together disaster".
 Muir went on to say it's not the worst zombie film of the 1980s which he felt belonged to Hell of the Living Dead.
 The assistant professor of Louisiana State University Danny Shipka described the film as "absolutely terrible in every way" as well as referring to poor make-up effects, poor acting and a plot that "makes no sense".
 In the book Zombie Movies: The Ultimate Guide, a review opined that the film is "way too silly to be taken seriously for even the briefest moments" and that it is "not a good movie, but it is a ridiculously good guilty pleasure with some genuine surprises".
 In The Zombie Movie Encyclopedia, academic Peter Dendle wrote that the film is "at the best of moments, a forced and pointless test of endurance".
 Dendle described the zombies as "utterly unconvincing".

 Remake

 Fangoria announced in 2015 that Tom Savini would be directing a remake of the film.
-The project raised over $138,000 from fans via Indiegogo and projected a 2016 filming start; however, as of July 2019, the film has not gone into production.
+The project raised over $138,000 from fans via Indiegogo and projected a 2016 filming start; however, as of 2025, the film has not gone into production.